tonymet/restmail/README.md

-# restmail
+# restmail -- sendmail for email rest APIs

-restmail sends email from CLI using gmail & outlook rest APIs.
+restmail is a sendmail-compatible CLI using gmail & outlook rest APIs.
 It can be used for email automation, notifications and with `git send-mail` for sharing patches.

 restmail requires only minimal authorization scope to send mail.
-No access to reading or deleting mail is requested.
+No access to reading or deleting mail is needed.

 ## Install
 ```